Applying for a passport or ID card if you live in Italy

 Extract of an Italian birth certificate

 If, according to your personal checklist (step 1), you need to bring a birth certificate or an extract of one, and the person in question was born in Italy, make sure you bring a multilingual extract of the birth certificate (estratto dell’atto di nascita con le generalità dei genitori plurilingue).
-This extract does not need to be legalised.

 Step 3: Apply at a Dutch border municipality or at Schiphol Airport

 If you want to apply for your passport or ID card in the Netherlands, you can do so at one of the Dutch border municipalities or at Schiphol Airport.

 If you want to apply for your passport or ID card in Italy, first make sure you have all the required documents.
 You can see which documents you need by completing the checklist (step 1).
 You should also check what additional requirements apply in Italy (step 2).
 Then you can make an appointment.